 If you’re not a raisin fan, you can opt out of including them or even choose chocolate chips instead.
 Coconut butter drizzled on top takes their deliciousness to a new level.

 Perfect for afternoon pizza cravings or as a party appetizer, these little guys have all the toppings — plus protein — baked right in.
 With bits of pepperoni and mozzarella in every bite, they make perfectly sized snacks.
 They’re easy to freeze for later too.

 You’ll never believe how easy these protein balls are to make.
 Dates, protein powder, peanut butter, and ground chia seeds get pulsed together in a food processor and chilled to perfection in the fridge.
 Throw them in your gym bag for a quick snack before or after a workout.

-Creamy almond butter, oats, and flaxseed all have staying power, and a serving of vanilla protein powder makes it even more flavorful.
-Eat on its own, with milk (like cereal), or mixed in with yogurt.
+Creamy almond butter, oats, and flaxseed all have staying power.
+A serving of vanilla protein powder makes this granola even more flavorful.
+Eat it on its own, with milk (like cereal), or mixed with yogurt.

 Perfect for dunking crackers or fresh veggies in, this pizza dip is crazy-good for you — thanks to iron-rich beans and raw walnuts bringing both crunch and healthy fats to the table.
 With the help of basil, oregano, garlic, tomato paste, and cheesy nutritional yeast, it honestly tastes like pizza!